 About the MPH

 The Master of Public Health degree is an exciting offering from the School of Interdisciplinary Health Programs and the College of Health and Human Services at WMU.
 The field of public health is growing and evolving rapidly.
-The MPH at WMU is designed to prepare leaders for this generalist degree, including these core areas within public health:
+The MPH at WMU is designed to prepare leaders for this generalist degree, including competencies associated with:

 Through our curriculum and course assignments, students will be introduced to topics and public health theories and practices so that skills will be developed so that graduates with a WMU MPH will be confident entering into their careers adding to the well-being of their community.

 Public health, as envisioned by the Institute of Medicine, has three core functions: 1) to assess the status of health and the health care system; 2) to assure that programs and services that achieve and maintain health are in place; and, 3) to lead the development of public policy on health issues.
 WMU’s MPH graduates need to be equipped to lead their communities in performing these functions.

 The degree is offered in an online and hybrid format, with two face-to-face weekend meetings each fall and spring semester at the WMU Grand Rapids Beltline location.

 What is new in the program?

 Students participate in:

 - Integrated learning experience